List of juices

 This is a list of juices.
 Juice is a liquid that is naturally contained in fruit and vegetables.
 It can also refer to liquids that are flavored with these or other biological food sources such as meat and seafood.
 It is commonly consumed as a beverage or used as an ingredient or flavoring in foods.

+This list does not include branded juices, fermented juice drinks, syrups, or any soft drinks such as -ades and punches.